-The Jazzistry High School Program is for students in 9th-12th grade.
+TThe Jazzistry Integrated High School Program is for students in 9th-12th grade.

 The complete High School Program includes:

-- A full band presentation that lasts 60 minutes
+- A full band presentation that lasts one hour and ten minutes

 History comes to life in every chapter of Jazzistry’s story.
 Example: American jazz spread to Europe after World War I when a group of African American soldiers became the jazz heroes of Paris.
 Lt.
 James Reese Europe had been ordered to do the job of bandleader as well as to serve as commanding officer of the Harlem Hellfighters, 15th Regiment Machine Gun Battalion.